 Implementation Partner: Greenbelt Land Trust

->

-> Project Description: Horseshoe Lake is an historic oxbow located on the east bank of the Willamette River.
-This oxbow is located on a floodplain that supports wetlands, prairie, and riparian forests that are permanently protected through conservation easements and managed by the Greenbelt Land Trust.
-Due to a perched culvert that blocks river flow from accessing the site, the oxbow is disconnected from the nearby Willamette River except during peak flow periods.
-This project aims to restore flow exchange between the Willamette River and the oxbow during the critical winter rearing period to provide habitat for Endangered Species Act-listed salmonids.
-Additional benefits of this project include habitat for other fish and wildlife species in other seasons besides winter, flood attenuation, and restored floodplain function.
+Project Description: Horseshoe Lake is an historic oxbow located on a floodplain on the east bank of the Willamette River that supports wetlands, prairie, and riparian forests that are permanently protected through conservation easements and managed by the Greenbelt Land Trust.
+This project aims to restore flow exchange between the Willamette River and the oxbow during the critical winter rearing period to provide habitat for Endangered Species Act-listed salmonids and other fish and wildlife species, to help with flood attenuation, and to restore floodplain function.

->

-> Location: Tualatin River, Oregon
+Location: Tualatin River, Oregon

 Project Description: Wapato Lake—part of the Wapato Lake National Wildlife Refuge—is an historic lake and wetland area that has been managed for decades using levees and pumps to drain winter runoff from the site for farming.
 To ensure proper water management that provides aquatic and wetland habitat for a variety of wintering waterfowl and migratory bird species, the project will replace the existing unreliable infrastructure.